 - The old line Parkway Tunnel and Cutting is listed Grade

 II.
 The attached wall and gate piers to the Edinburgh

 Castle are also listed Grade II.

-- The pair of stone piers with lamp standards at each end of Mornington Street railway bridge are listed Grade II.
+- 2. The pair of stone piers with lamp standards at each end of Mornington Street railway bridge are listed Grade II.

-- 3. St James's Gardens has 3 listed features; a drinking fountain, monument and obelisk.
+- St James's Gardens has 3 listed features; a drinking fountain, monument and obelisk.

-4. The railings to Euston Square, the two lodges and the

 - 4. The railings to Euston Square, the two lodges and the war memorial are listed, as is the statue of Robert Stephenson at the station entrance.

 - Strategic view landmark viewing corridor

 - Strategic view lateral assessment area

 - Strategic view background assessment area

 - Conservation area

 - London square

+- Listed building

-- Listed buildingEuston Area Plan boundary
+- Euston Area Plan boundary